 Chief Dan George received a lot of attention for portraying the old chief not as an ‘ugg-ugg’ wooden Indian, but as a spirited old man with a lively sense of humor.
 His shift from “Today is a good day to die!” to “Sometimes the magic works, and sometimes it doesn’t!” is touching, as is Crabb’s insistence that the old man had certain magic powers of clairvoyance.

 The film’s overall production is truly impressive.
 The show displays enough hardware and action for four Westerns, yet never tries to intimidate us with its scale.
 The sets needed must number in the hundreds, and they all look sensationally good.
-Stagecoaches crash and armies collide on the Dakota highlands, when Custer makes his Last Stand.
+Stagecoaches crash, riders tumble, and armies collide on the Dakota highlands when Custer makes his Last Stand.
 The most impressive scene is the massacre of that Indian village, which was filmed in sub-zero temperatures in frozen Alberta.
 Note that the snow is clear and clean when the U.S. Cavalry approaches – some of the action was filmed in near-blizzard conditions.
-The notable Special Effects veteran Logan Frazee told me that it was the most difficult scene his crew ever worked — in addition to doing their difficult tasks, his experts were in danger of losing their toes and fingers.
+The notable Special Effects veteran Logan Frazee told me that it was the most difficult scene his crew ever worked — in addition to doing their difficult tasks his experts were in danger of losing their toes and fingers.
 That really was Aimée Eccles running in the sub-zero snow, wearing little more than a blanket.

 Although not an all-star affair like the uneven How the West Was Won, Penn’s film makes excellent use of its cast.
 Faye Dunaway, Jeff Corey, Martin Balsam and Richard Mulligan have the showoff roles.
-Chief Dan George garnered the film’s only Oscar nod, a nomination for Best Supporting Oscar.
+Chief Dan George garnered the film’s only Oscar nod, a nomination for Best Supporting Actor.
 Granted, it was the year of Patton, Five Easy Pieces and M*A*S*H, but the other nominees were Love Story and Airport.
 Perhaps the Academy resented the film’s sarcastic attitude.

 Finally, the film was lauded for Dick Smith’s elaborate age makeup for Hoffman, which Savant never liked until now.
 I thought it came off as a rigid mask.
 Seen in HD, revealing the delicate colors in Hoffman’s 120-year-old skin, it looks good again.